Like many other people, I’ve been doing a lot more binge-watching than usual lately, ever since the pandemic lockdowns went into effect.

 I have particularly enjoyed spending time with the Criterion Channel.
 Among other things, they had a huge selection of Sidney Poitier films leaving at the end of April, and this inspired me to do a marathon of all of his films (and some of his TV shows).

-Along the way, I revisited his cameo as Simon of Cyrene in The Greatest Story Ever Told (1965) — and I was startled to realize that it included a detail that I had never noticed before.
+Along the way, I revisited his cameo as Simon of Cyrene in The Greatest Story Ever Told (1965) — and I was startled to realize that this film has a detail that I never noticed before.
 Namely, it just might be the only film that depicts both of Simon’s sons.

-Simon of Cyrene is mentioned in all three of the Synoptic gospels, which state that he was passing by when the soldiers who were about to execute Jesus forced Simon to carry the cross for Jesus, presumably because Jesus himself was too weak to do so.
+Simon of Cyrene is mentioned in all three of the Synoptic gospels, which state that he was passing by when the soldiers who were about to execute Jesus forced him to carry the cross for Jesus, presumably because Jesus was too weak to carry it himself.